smpetersgithub/AdvancedSQLPuzzles/Database Articles/Truth Tables /readme.md

 # Creating Truth Tables Using SQL

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A truth table is a mathematical table utilized in logic, particularly relevant to Boolean algebra, Boolean functions, and propositional calculus.
+This table methodically displays the output values of logical expressions based on various combinations of input values (True or False) assigned to their logical variables.
+Moreover, truth tables serve as a tool to determine if a given propositional expression consistently yields a true outcome across all possible legitimate input values, thereby establishing its logical validity.

 | p | q | p ∧ q | p ∨ q | ¬p | ¬¬p |
 |---|---|-------|-------|----|-----|
 | 1 | 1 | 1     | 1     | 0  | 1   |